udocker

 -

-All operations performed in user space.
+All operations can be performed in user space and in user accessible directories.

 -

-Deployed by default in the user HOME directory.
+Deployed by default in the user

 -

-udocker advantages: deployment II
+udocker advantages: Deployment II

-- Has a minimal dependencies.
+- Has a minimal set of dependencies.

 - Required binaries are provided statically compiled.

-- You can deploy udocker across the system where you run.
+udockeron the system where you run.

-udocker advantages: execution I
+udocker advantages: Execution I

-- Allows execution using several different approaches.
+udockerintegrates several execution engines:- Allows execution using multiple different approaches.

 - Allows execution with and without using Linux namespaces.

-- Integrates several tools suitable to execute containers
+- Integrates several tools suitable to execute containers.

 - Makes these tools easier to use across systems.

-- udocker can be submitted together with a batch job:
+udockercan be submitted together with a batch job:- (Just fetch or ship the

-- Just fetch or ship the udocker tarball with the job.
+- (Just fetch or ship the

-udocker advantages: execution II
+udocker advantages: Execution II

-- Ideal for heterogeneous computing environments.
+udockerempowers users to use containers:- Ideal for heterogeneous computing environments.

 udocker: Command Line Interface